JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 Run the script with 'python3 matrix.py'

-This could print 'Percentage white: 25%' or report an error because there is "something missing" like the numpy module.
+This could print 'Percentage white: 25%' or report an error because there is "some help missing" like the numpy module.

-Do not 'pip install numpy' to install numpy because...
+You could use 'pip install numpy' to install numpy however...

-The advise is to use a virtual python environment.
+The advise is to use a 'virtual python environment'.

 That is an impressive name for a dedicated directory in which you put all modules for your scripts.
 (You get a little bit more but that is the idea)

-When you want to clean up later you simply delete the directory and all installed modules are gone and you have your python just like before you created the virtual environment.
+When you want to clean up later you simply delete the directory and all extra installed modules are gone and you have your python just like before you created the virtual environment.

 So do the next: